 Regarding the choice of a host, we recommend MySQL hosting for WordPress websites.
 That’s because WordPress uses MySQL database management system to store information.

-MySQL is an open-source relational database management system, running as a server and allowing multiple users to manage and create numerous databases.
-At this link that contains detailed descriptions of these hosting plans, you can choose your space, RAM, data transfer, and operating system and get started using MySQL hosting.
+MySQL is an open-source relational database management system running as a server, allowing multiple users to manage and create numerous databases.
+At this link containing detailed descriptions of these hosting plans, you can choose your space, RAM, data transfer, and operating system and start using MySQL hosting.

-If your website isn’t intended to generate heavy traffic, shared hosting is a good place to start.
+Shared hosting is a good place to start if your website isn’t intended to generate heavy traffic.
 It’s also the least expensive solution: a few euros per month.
 When your traffic increases, you need hosting to handle traffic spikes.
 Your options are VPS or cloud hosting, which are more flexible.
-You must count to spend a minimum of 15 euros per month in this case.
+You must spend a minimum of 15 euros per month in this case.

-Dedicated plans are the most expensive but you won’t have to pay for these plans until you bring in huge amounts of traffic to your website.
+Dedicated plans are the most expensive, but you won’t have to pay for these plans until you bring huge amounts of traffic to your website.

 Source: dlpng

-Let’s see what each of these hosting types is consisted of:
+Let’s see what each of these hosting types consists of:

 Basic Hosting Package (Shared)